 Failure to maintain attendance records may result in an assumption of zero hour's attendance.
-The DCYA may withdraw future payments from the provider and/or require repayment of over-claimed monies already paid for the period concerned.
+The DCEDIY may withdraw future payments from the provider and/or require repayment of over-claimed monies already paid for the period concerned.

 Failure to maintain sufficient attendance records (e.g. where attendance records are kept, but in a format which does not allow a compliance visit officer to determine the hours which a child has attended, such as through use of "ticks") may result in an assumption of minimal hour's attendance (i.e. sessional/half sessional service).
-Non Compliance in relation to attendance record requirements can result in the Department taking action against the service including but not limited to withdrawal of future payments and/or recoupment of any funding that has been claimed incorrectly.
+The DCEDIY can withdraw future payments from the provider and/or require repayment of over-claimed monies already paid for the period concerned.